PreciousDipe/game-day-notifications/README.md

 ### **What I Learned**
 1. Designing a notification system with AWS SNS and Lambda.
-2. Securing AWS services with least privilege IAM policies.
+2. Securing AWS services with the least privilege IAM policies.
 3. Automating workflows using EventBridge.
 4. Integrating external APIs into cloud-based workflows.
 5. Storing extracted data in DynamoDB to enable personalized notifications and improve user engagement.